-Business Environment: Despite its large market size and potential business opportunities, Angola is considered to be one of the most difficult business environments in the world.
+Business Environment: Despite its large market size and potential business opportunities, Angola is one of the most challenging business environments in the world.
 To be successful, significant time commitment and capital are required, and a strong, experienced local partner is highly advisable.

 Portuguese Language: Angolan government officials and most business executives, outside of the oil industry, require some Portuguese-English interpretation support for meetings.
 Product labeling, marketing materials and most technical level training must also be in Portuguese.
 U.S. companies can take advantage of written marketing/technical material and training expertise from operations in other Portuguese language countries, such as Portugal or Brazil, to assist their Angola market entry efforts.
 Many Angolans are familiar with Spanish due to the historic presence of Cubans in the country and are very open to using this as a bridge language with U.S. companies.
 However, distributors from other Portuguese or Spanish-speaking countries would not be effective as representatives for the Angolan market because local market expertise and in-country product servicing/training support is essential to business success in Angola.